hovatterz/Ludum-Dare-28/README.markdown

 # LD28 Entry

 The theme for this entry is "You Only Get One".
 I decided to make a roguelike since you only get one life.
+This project was for the 48 hour compo.

 ## Controls